Involve the Managers

-...
-The organization has committed to adopting Scrum, and is now transitioning to Scrum.
+... the organization has committed to adopting Scrum, and is now transitioning to Scrum.
 But Scrum is considerably different than traditional organizations, and people used to the old culture, particularly managers, are now trying to find their place in the new culture.

 ✥ ✥ ✥

-The manager keeps meddling in the affairs of the Scrum team, distracting the team, and generally making a nuisance of himself or herself.
+The manager keeps meddling in the affairs of the Scrum team, distracting the team, and generally making a nuisance of him or herself.
 In extreme cases, the manager might even take on technical work, or tell the team how to do their job.

 People want to contribute, but managers are in a difficult position.
 As supporters (see below), they contribute only indirectly to the success of the team, yet this is hard for many to do – to succeed only through others’ success.
 Therefore, some managers try to contribute directly to the team, doing technical work for example.
 But this disrupts the team.